parmalla/TIHL/AWSFoundationPointers.md

 ### Object-Oriented Programming (OOP) Vocabulary

 - class - a blueprint consisting of methods and attributes
 - object - an *instance* of a class.
-It can help to think of objects as something in the real world like a yellow pencil, a small dog, a blue shirt, etc. However, as you'll see later in the lesson, objects can be more abstract.
+It can help to think of objects as something in the real world like a yellow pencil, a small dog, a blue shirt, etc.
 - attribute - a descriptor or characteristic.
 Examples would be color, length, size, etc. These attributes can take on specific values like blue, 3 inches, large, etc.
 - method - an action that a class or object could take
 - OOP - a commonly used abbreviation for object-oriented programming
 - encapsulation - one of the fundamental ideas behind object-oriented programming is called encapsulation: you can combine functions and data all into a single entity.
 In object-oriented programming, this single entity is called a class.
 Encapsulation allows you to hide implementation details much like how the scikit-learn package hides the implementation of machine learning algorithms.
+- A list of resources for advanced Python object-oriented programming topics.
+  - [class methods, instance methods, and static methods](https://realpython.com/instance-class-and-static-methods-demystified/) - these are different types of methods that can be accessed at the class or object level
+  - [class attributes vs instance attributes](https://www.python-course.eu/python3_class_and_instance_attributes.php) - you can also define attributes at the class level or at the instance level
+  - [multiple inheritance, mixins](https://easyaspython.com/mixins-for-fun-and-profit-cb9962760556) - A class can inherit from multiple parent classes
+  - [Python decorators](https://realpython.com/primer-on-python-decorators/) - Decorators are a short-hand way for using functions inside other functions

 ### Distribution